sammyfung/conference-organiser-handbook/stages/feasibility-study/README.md

 # Feasibility Study Phase

 - [ ] Call for core volunteers
-  ⁃ [ ] Roles of every core volunteers
+  - [ ] Roles of every core volunteers
-  ⁃ [ ] Tasks and Milestones
+  - [ ] Tasks and Milestones
-  ⁃ [ ] Required min/max no. Of volunteers
+  - [ ] Required min/max no. Of volunteers
-  ⁃ [ ]Year Theme: what will you, your friends & colleagues, industry and public interest to the technology, society, culture and life development in next 12 months?
+  - [ ] Year Theme: what will you, your friends & colleagues, industry and public interest to the technology, society, culture and life development in next 12 months?
 Everyone gives 3 tags.
 - [ ] Budget Planning by Finance Committee.
-  ⁃ [ ] Every team submitting their max/min cost budget required.
+  - [ ] Every team submitting their max/min cost budget required.
-  ⁃ Will expected incomes cover afford min.
+  - Will expected incomes cover afford min.
 Cost ?
     - [ ] Sponsorship ?
       - [ ] List of Available Sponsorship Types.
       - [ ] What are sponsor benefits and difference between levels ?